Sunday, June 30, 2024

 Road Warrior

-Despite the fact that I drove just over 500 miles today and got hopelessly lost in Calgary, Alberta, one of Canada's largest city's, during the evening rush hour, I still managed to have a fairly good day.
-(Six lanes of madness was still better than Bentonville, Arkansas, on a Friday evening!).
-Yes, I did leave Moose Jaw this morning just before 7:00 a.m. headed in the wrong direction on Canada 1, but after managing to get turned around most, of the day went well.
+Despite the fact that I drove just over 500 miles today and got hopelessly lost in Calgary, Alberta, one of Canada's largest city's, during the evening rush hour, I managed to have a fairly good day.
+(Six lanes of madness was still better than Bentonville, Arkansas, on a Friday evening!)
+Yes, I did leave Moose Jaw this morning just before 7:00 a.m. headed in the wrong direction on Canada 1, but after managing to get turned around, most of the day went well.
 I fit in several brief stops along the way, including a visit at the Alberta Welcome Center and several small shops where I looked for gifts for the grandkids.
 Willow, I've got you covered!.

 (I was even more lost this afternoon than I thought I was.
 This piece was originally titled "Lost in Edmonton During Rush Hour."
 The city I was lost in was Calgary!
 No wonder I had trouble finding my way out of it!)

-Here are a few road observations:
+Here are a few general observations from the road:

-There is no litter in Canada, at least along Canada's Highway #1 - nary a gum wrapper or a cigarette butt, much less things that are considered common on Missouri roadways like beer cans, dirty diapers, and my personal favorite, worn-out mattresses.
-I passed several long trains today that were carrying mostly grain and petroleum products, and I noticed that there is almost no "tagging," where artists, some of them very talented, spray paint their work on boxcars.
+There is no litter in Canada, at least along Canada's Highway #1 - nary a gum wrapper nor a cigarette butt, much less things that are considered common on Missouri roadways like beer cans, dirty diapers, and my personal favorite, worn-out mattresses.
+I passed several long trains today that were carrying mostly grain and petroleum products, and I noticed that there is almost no "tagging," where graffiti artists, some of them very talented, spray paint their work on boxcars.
 One day recently I sat at a railroad crossing in West Plains and noticed that almost every car was tagged.
 Also, what I call "double-trucks" - semi tractors pulling two full-sized trailers - are fairly common in Canada.
-There aren't many billboards, at least in the western provinces, and most a located further back from the highways than the ones in the states are.
+There aren't many billboards, at least in the western provinces, and most a located further back from the highways than the ones in the states.

 I came upon a septic tank pumper truck today that had a sign on the back which read "Caution; Contents may contain political promises."